mittulmandhan/java-interview-prep/9 Method Area/README.md

 * class blocks are logically distributed memory blocks for class level data.
 * Class blocks contain class level data such as static variables, method table and bytecode of their respective classes.
 * A class is loaded in method area by class loader, i.e. a component of JVM, in class blocks.
-* Object class gets loaded first of all in the method area.
 * There are 4 ways to load a class in method area:
   1. Run the class.
     - For e.g.: `java A`